-In construction and development VR proves especially effective by allowing the clients to explore and get a much more tangible idea of the look and feel of the property before buying it.
+In construction and development, VR proves effectiveness by allowing the clients to explore and get a more tangible idea of the look and a feeling of a property before buying it.

-At devabit we created a complex solution to address those problems!
-We built a virtual reality application alloing the potential apartment buyers to get an exact idea how their future place of living will look like and introduce any changes even before a single brick is laid.
+Talking about buildings, it is very time- and money-consuming to make any major changes once the construction begins – and VR can be a solution.
+At devabit, we have created a complex solution to address these problems: a virtual reality application allowing apartment buyers to get an exact idea of how it is going to look like and introduce any changes before a single brick is laid.

-One important factor that needed to be thoroughly tested is the viability of an architectural design, which posed a challenge for our devabit team.
-With small increments we managed to present the seamless navigation allowing you to walk through a virtual copy of the building, traverse hallways and open doors and windows.
-In virtual environments clients can instantly experience the design elements such as lighting, fixtures, flooring materials as well as incorporate furnishings to get a real sense of how the finished space will look.
+One important factor that had to be thoroughly tested is the viability of an architectural design.
+We managed to present a seamless navigation for walking through a virtual copy of a building, traversing hallways and opening doors and windows.
+In a virtual environment, clients can instantly experience design elements such as lighting, fixtures, flooring materials as well as incorporate furnishings to get a real sense of how the finished space will look.

-First and foremost is that the creation of a VR-based visual interface allows the clients to validate and evaluate what they will be purchasing.
-VR technology will guide the potential buyers along the way and will pose itself as the manual to their future home.
+First and foremost, a VR-based visual interface allows clients to validate and evaluate the purchase.
+VR technologies guide potential buyers along the way and work as a manual to their future home.

-A community hub is an integral part of any smart house but also one of the key differentiator and value for the end client.
+A community hub is an integral part of any smart house but also one of the key values for the end client.